What is Residence Life?

 If I wanted to room with my friend, what process applies?

 You should submit a letter either by fax or by mail to the Residence Hall Manager of your assigned hall.
 This letter should include your

 ID number as well as the ID number of the person you prefer

 to room with.
 Please note, final decisions for roommate placements

-is determined by your community director of based on space availability.
+is determined by your Residence Hall Manager of based on space availability.